i-like-retro/windows-nt-4/README.md

 * [USB support](CD/SOFTWARE/DRIVERS/R62200.EXE): set of USB drivers, developed by Inside Out Networks and provided by DELL for its computers.
-It is reported to work with non-DELL computers as well. **NOTE**: there is an information on the Internet that this driver may cause problems with a PS/2 keyboard. **NOTE**: installer claims that the driver does not support multiprocessor systems.
+It is reported to work with non-DELL computers as well. **NOTE**: there is an information on the Internet that this driver may cause problems with PS/2 keyboards. **NOTE**: installer claims that the driver does not support multiprocessor systems.

 Multimedia